Quiztoria/Quiztoria/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Backend integration for Quiztoria

+An abandoned (probably) project made on Hackathon for connecting backend with frontend, made in components.
+The frontend was never finished.

 ## Available Scripts